-• Group 1 watches a video clip (youtube video, see link below).
-The short video explains in simple language why "Fake News" is spread, what consequences it has and how to recognise it.
+After the activity the pupils from group 1 and group 2 go the self-win mairs.
+Instrustion: video explains in simple language why "Fake News" is spread, what consequences it has and how to recognise it.

 For group 2 there are 2 options to choose from: